What the ACCC does

 Payment can also be made:

-Once we have received a notification, we first make sure it is valid.
-We then begin our assessment and publish the notification on the relevant public register:
+We then begin our assessment and publish the notification on the relevant notifications public register.

-We assess exclusive dealing for whether:
+We assess exclusive dealing notifications to determine whether: